If anyone can support this cause, it would mean the world to me. To find out why, please read what I have typed in below and my reasonings after:

 “Touching Souls Photography, supporting parents whose babies or children die, relies entirely on donations and gifts from individuals and organizations.
 Donated dollars are used to support direct expenses for the photographs made for families.
 Photographs taken during this precious time with parents and family become valuable mementos, serving as a gentle link to memories and feelings about their beloved child.
 The collection of photographs, presented reverently in an album at no charge to the family, is theirs to keep.
 The expense for this supportive service is approximately $750 per family.

 “Touching Souls Photography is available to any family at no cost to them.
-Any donation amount is welcome and will help to provide this gift of photographs for a family at a time of great need.
+Any donation amount is welcome and will help to provide this gift of photographs from a photo and video production company for a family at a time of great need.

 “Make a donation now to support families throughout Chicago and suburbs: